bcaligari/memeater/README.md

     -c count      : number of malloc()s, 0 for infinity
     -f forks      : number of program forks
-    -w chillout   : seconds to sleep after last iteration
+    -w chillout   : seconds to sleep after last iteration -l            : mark faulted in pages as locked
 ```

 Memeater will `malloc()`, then `memset()`, **-b** bytes every **-i** seconds up